Bandhavgarh National Park.

 About Bandhavgarh National Park.

 The landscape of Bandhavgarh is characterized by dominant Sal and Bamboo forests, creating a picturesque backdrop for wildlife encounters.
-However, the true beauty of the park is perhaps best exemplified in the Tala Zone.
+However, the true beauty of the reserve is perhaps best exemplified in the Tala Zone.
 Here, expansive grasslands stretch out, almost entirely encircled by imposing hills.
 These hills are adorned with ancient forts and watchtowers, remnants of a rich history dating back to the 10th century, adding a touch of historical mystique to the natural splendor.
 Adding to the unique charm of Tala Zone is the renowned 60-foot statue of the sleeping Lord Vishnu, a serene and tranquil presence nestled within the heart of the Bandhavgarh forest, offering a moment of peace amidst the excitement of a tiger safari.

 Popular fauna at Bandhavgarh National Park.